Francis Wilson (meteorologist): Awards

 Wilson has won the title of "Best Television Weather Presenter - Worldwide" at the International Television Weather Forecasters Festival in 1995, 1997, 2000 and 2003.
 He also won a Gotcha Award after being pranked by Mr Blobby.
 He is also the author of seven books, including The Great British Obsession (1990).

 Publications

 In the 1980s he wrote children's books about weather, published by Macdonalds.

 Personal life

-His son was born in April 1982.
+His son Josh Wilson was born in April 1982.
+His second son James Wilson was born in November 1990.